Hau5ratz/Commune/README.md

 ## Abstract:

-Commune is a agile and open source, high utility self establishing system of organization.
+Commune is a agile and open source, high utility, high scalable self establishing system of organization.

 Commune seeks to disrupt descision making process and system solution finding not based on nepotism but on priorization of substance over style for all purposals for change and solutions to problem.
 Most importantly commune seeks to prioritize the delegations of authority to "each according to thier contribution" over all else